 - Dinosaur fossils at Charles M. Russell National Wildlife Refuge in Montana

-- Archaeological remains at Great Dismal Swamp National Wildlife Refuge in Virginia, once the site of a settlement of escaped slaves and a stop on the Underground Railroad
+- Archaeological remains at Great Dismal Swamp National Wildlife Refuge in Virginia, once the site of a settlement of people who escaped slavery—and a stop on the Underground Railroad

 - Civil War-era artifacts from the Steamboat Bertrand, which sank in 1865 in the Missouri River.
 A collection is on display at DeSoto National Wildlife Refuge in Iowa and Nebraska